 webMethod()

-Defines a backend function that can be called from the frontend.
+Defines a backend method that can be called from the frontend.

-The webMethod() function is a wrapper used to export functions from backend code that can be called from the frontend.
+The webMethod() method is a wrapper used to export methods from backend code that can be called from the frontend.

-The permissions parameter is used to define which site visitors have permission to call the function produced by webMethod().
+The permissions parameter is used to define which site visitors have permission to call the method produced by webMethod().
 Import the Permissions enum from @wix/web-methods to define the permissions.

-Caution: Be careful when selecting a permission, as exposing a function with the wrong permissions can create security risks.
+Caution: Be careful when selecting a permission, as exposing a method with the wrong permissions can create security risks.

 The options parameter contains the cache object which allows you to temporarily store the return values from web methods on Wix's infrastructure.
 When there are significant updates made to your site's data, call Invalidate Cache to clear caches, ensuring your site remains up to date for your visitors.